infinity pool lake district wild swimming spots natural best

 Black Moss Pot is on of the more well-known wild swimming spots and on a hot summers day it can get quite popular.
 This is due to it’s very deep crystal clear waters, and the fact you can jump into the water from the heights of the surrounding rocky edges.
 Black Moss Pot is in Borrowdale, south of Derwent Water, and the closest place to park is Stonethwaite.
 You’ll then just follow Langstrath Beck for about 45 mins.
 Be sure to check out Galleny Force on the way too – another excellent swim spot!

-So there’s 5 wild swimming spots in the Lakes you need to visit!
-There are more amazing wild swimming spots – and I’ve produced a digital guide which contains my 10 favourite spots – you can find more info below on this.
+I’ve showed you 5 wild swimming spots in the Lakes you need to visit!
+There are loads more amazing wild swimming spots – and I’ve now produced a digital guide which contains my 10 favourite spots – you can find more info below on this.

 Lake District infinity pool waterfall wild swimming